Composition and Division

 If a double portion of a certain thing is harmful to health, then a single portion must not be called wholesome, since it is absurd that two good things should make one bad thing.
 Put thus, the enthymeme is refutative; put as follows, demonstrative “for one good thing cannot be made up of two bad things”.
 The whole line of argument is fallacious.
 (Rhet., Ii.
 24, 1401a30, RR p.381-383)

-3. Whole and parts argument
+3. Whole and part argument

-The two labels “composition and division” and “part and whole” are in practice considered equivalent (van Eemeren & Garssen, 2009).
+The two labels “composition and division” and “part and whole” are considered equivalent in practice (van Eemeren & Garssen, 2009).

 3.1 Whole to parts and division